reAudioPlayer-Apollo/source/Known-Issues.md

 ## Spotify
 - spotify linker requires mp3 files (allow other formats (obviously without id3 tags), such as wav, flac)
-- spotify linker scans library not only for supported files

 ## Youtube
 - youtube downloader only downloads mp3 (allow other formats, such as wav, flac, mp4; allow quality, metadata, cover & acrop selection)